shivanisyal09/BSE_Case_Study-Tableau/README.md

 - Build real-time or near-real-time data refresh via an API.
 - Publish an embedded version for web/portal access (via Tableau Public/Server).
 - Add user-driven annotation features (investor notes, event markers).

----

-## 8) Acknowledgements
-- Data courtesy of the respective sources (see Data & Methodology above).
-- Inspiration from the repositories by Shivani Syal such as *Global Superstore Analytics*, *Spotify-Track Analysis Dashboard*, and *Finance Executive Dashboard*.
-- Thanks to the Tableau community for tips and tricks on interactivity and design.

----

-## 📝 License
-This project is licensed under the MIT License — see the [LICENSE](./LICENSE) file for details.